somiibo/module-package-examples/README.md

   - `width` <?[number]> The width of the worker window
   - `height` <?[number]> The height of the worker window

-- returns: <[Promise]<[Object]>> - The method resolves when the worker launches.
+- returns: <[Promise]<[Object]>> - This method resolves when the worker launches.
 The resolve will always happen before the worker times out.

 This method launches a worker process--an isolated webpage that acts like an iframe--within the module webpage.
 Workers are useful for bulk tasks.